lostlemon/haal-centraal-brp-bevragen/README.md

 Install
 -------

-Build and run the container:
+Build and run the container, then point your browser at: http://localhost:8080/

 Build the container
 -------------------